ophub/amlogic-s9xxx-openwrt/make-openwrt/documents/README.md

 ───────────────────────────────────────────────────────────────────────
 ```

-### 10.4 Custom feeds configuration file
+### 10.4 Customizing Feeds Configuration File

-When you look at the `feeds.conf.default` file in the `source code repository`, do you find that there are a lot of package libraries introduced here?
-You understand that right, we can find the source code library officially provided by OpenWrt on GitHub, as well as the branches of OpenWrt shared by many people.
-If you know them, you can add them from here.
-For example, [feeds.conf.default](https://github.com/coolsnowwolf/lede/blob/master/feeds.conf.default) in the `coolsnowwolf` source code library.
+When you view the feeds.conf.default file in the source code repository, do you find that it imports many software package repositories?
+Yes, we can find the source code repositories provided by OpenWrt and many people's branches and software packages on GitHub.
+If you know them, you can add them here.
+For example, the [feeds.conf.default](https://github.com/coolsnowwolf/lede/blob/master/feeds.conf.default) in the coolsnowwolf repository.

-### 10.5 Custom software default configuration information
+### 10.5 Customizing Default Software Configuration Information

-When we use `OpenWrt`, we have already configured many software.
-Most of the `configuration information` of these software is stored in your OpenWrt's `/etc/config/` and other related directories.
-Copy the storage files of these configuration information to In the `files` folder under the root directory of the `repository in GitHub`, please `keep the directory structure and files the same`.
-During OpenWrt compilation, the storage files of these configuration information will be compiled into your firmware.
-The specific method is in the [.github/workflows/build-openwrt-with-lede.yml](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/.github/workflows/build-openwrt-with-lede.yml) file.
+We have already configured many software when using OpenWrt.
+Most of the configuration information of these software is saved in the /etc/config/ related directories of your OpenWrt.
+Copy these storage files of configuration information to the files folder in the root directory of your GitHub repository, please keep the directory structure and file names the same.
+During OpenWrt compilation, these configuration information storage files will be compiled into your firmware.
+The specific method is in the .github/workflows/build-openwrt-with-lede.yml file.
 Let's take a look at this code together:

 ```yaml
 - name: Load custom configuration